ap0calypse8/h/README.md

 ## wc
-This is an implementation of `wc` command in Linux which I tried to make using C++.
+This is an implementation of `wc` command in Linux which I   made using C++.
 ## Description in Linux
 wc - print newline, word, and byte counts for each file Print newline, word, and byte counts for each FILE, and a total line if more than one FILE is specified.
 With no FILE, or when FILE is -, read standard input.